ddewaele/emberjs-crud-rest/README.md

 If we now go to the index, you'll see that "Hello Ember.JS" is rendered on the screen, along with the text from our index template.

+## Ember auto generated code.

-It's important to realize at this point that Ember.JS has done a lot of things.
+It's important to realize at even with this trivial example Ember.JS has already done a lot of things in the background.
 In fact, it has constructed and used a lot of Core Ember Concepts, including

 - A router
 - A controller